Arkadiy-Garber/MagicLamp/README.md

 ### Submitting custom HMM sets
+An improtant feature of MagicLamp is the ability of users to use their own HMM sets with HmmGenie:

+    MagicLamp.py HmmGenie -bin_dir bins/ -bin_ext fna -hmm_dir HMMs/ -hmm_ext hmm -rules rules-template.csv

-We encourage users to submit their custom-built HMM sets for specific pathways or processes.
+We encourage users to submit their custom-built or compiled HMM sets for specific pathways or processes.
 Please email the following material to agarber4@asu.edu: 1) zipped folder containing the HMM files, 2) filled-out rules-template.csv file.
 Optionally, users can also provide 1) genome(s) known to encode the genetic pathway(s), and 2) genome(s) known not to encode the genetic pathway.

 ## Installation